MaxCojocari/FAF_LFAF_labs/reports/lab4.md

 This implementation of CNF converter accepts all grammars and modifies them correspondingly.
 Check unit tests to ensure yourself that everything works fine.

 The core implementation for Chomsky Normal Form converter can be found in `./src/grammar/conversion/CNFConverter.ts` directory.
-The `CNFConverter` class initialises four distinct classes responsible for removal of specific symbols or productions:
+The `CNFConverter` class initializes four distinct classes responsible for removal of specific symbols or productions:

 - `LambdaProductionRemover` - removes lambda productions;
 - `UnitProductionRemover`- removes all unit productions;
 - `InaccessibleSymbolRemover` - manages all inaccessible symbols and deletes them;
 - `NonProductiveSymbolRemover` - deletes all non productive symbols;

-The entire process is focused on `convertToCNF` method which does all the magic regarding the process of normalization.
+The entire process is focused on the `convertToCNF` method which does all the magic regarding the process of normalization.
 It includes

 - Verifying the presence of start symbol in right hand side, and if yes, adding a new production $S_0 \to S$ where $S_0$ is a new start symbol;
 - Grammar pre-processing before the production normalization, i.e